Projects

 Under-Privileged, African American Women in Atlanta as Low-End Commodities Under Neoliberalism and HIV-Related Policy Deliverables

 Abstract: Low-income African American women in Atlanta are currently depicted as “at-risk” individuals due to increasing HIV infected rates in this population.
 In my direct participation within a HIV, STD and substance abuse prevention program that catered to this particular population, I took note of the silence in the discussions on how the US political economy contributes to these social conditions of HIV/STD and substance abuse risks.
-Within the same space, I observed the intricacies of how the market politically and economically benefits from the racial and gender inequities of these women through HIV programs, welfare reform and other neoliberal policies.
+Within the same space, I observed the intricacies of how the market politically and economically benefits from the racial and gender inequities of these women through certain type of social programs, welfare reform and other neoliberal policies.

-Abstract: The anthropological research discusses how Afro-Mexicans in Costa Chica are advocating for their Blackness, material culture, cultural preservation and ethnic solidarity through the social advocacy of art and activism.
+Abstract: The anthropological research discusses how Afro-Mexicans in Costa Chica are advocating for their identity, material culture, cultural preservation and ethnic solidarity through the social advocacy of art and activism.
 Such advocacy is also inspired by the Reconocimiento del Afro-Mexicano political campaign.